satyadeep/docker-php-fpm-alpine-with-extensions/README.md

 Using PHP Extension Installer script from [here](https://github.com/mlocati/docker-php-extension-installer)

+**Please note that PHP 5.3 will not compile for ARM64 architecture**

 **Please see inside the respective folders to know in detail, which extensions have been pre-installed for each version**